IlliaYalovoi/universal-checksum-patcher/README.md

 # Installation

-1. Download latest patcher from releases
+1. Download latest binary of patcher from releases (or build it in case you know what you doing)
 2. Unzip it in eu4 directory (rightclick on eu4 on steam > Manage > Browse local files)
 3. Run eu4-checksum-patcher.exe